-Numerical and Qualitative questions will be assigned during this term; one in pre-midterm period (assignment #1) and one in post-midterm period (assignment #2).
-As some algebra and fundamental statistical concepts are important components of quantitative valuation of fixed incomes securities, it is imperative students practice quantitative problems that require use of such statistical and analytical tools.
-Therefore, two assigned evaluation activity should provide students an opportunity to practice numerical and qualitative questions with the help of the concepts and methodologies learnt in class.
-As fairly large number of questions on the midterm and the final will be quantitative in nature, this evaluation exercise

-Should help students prepare well for the exams in this course.
-You may find some quantitative problems challenging.
-Please do your best.
-Serious attempts to arrive at the correct answer will be rewarded.
-Students are expected to work in a self-chosen group of maximums of TWO students each.
+Numerical and Qualitative questions will be assigned during this term; one in the pre-midterm period (assignment #1) and one in the post-midterm period (assignment #2).
+As some algebra and fundamental statistical concepts are important components of the quantitative valuation of fixed incomes securities, it is imperative students practice quantitative problems that require the use of such statistical and analytical tools.
+Therefore, two assigned evaluation activities should provide students an opportunity to practice numerical and qualitative questions with the help of the concepts and methodologies learned in class.
+As a fairly large number of questions on the midterm and the final will be quantitative in nature, this evaluation exercise should help students prepare well for the exams in this course.
+Students are expected to work in a self-chosen group of a maximum of TWO students each.
 However, a submission from an individual student will also be accepted without any deductions of marks.
-The assigned work and rest of the submission details will be posted on Avenue.
+The assigned work and the rest of the submission details will be posted on Avenue.